anthonyhtyao/varnaapi/docs/index.md

 ```

 ## Usage
 Here, we show the basic usage of varnaapi.
-Please refer the [API](https://htyao.gitlab.io/varna-api/varna) page for more details.
 The first thing after importing `varnaapi` is to setup the location of VARNA to use.

 !!! note "By default, the library assumes the VARNA v3-93 in the current folder is used (`./VARNAv3-93.jar`)"